We are saddened to report that John Chubb passed away on November 12, 2015. Read the full statement from Katherine Dinh, NAIS board chair.

 John E. Chubb

 National Association of Independent Schools (NAIS)

 John E. Chubb began his tenure as the president of the National Association of Independent Schools (NAIS) on July 1, 2013.

-At Education Sector, he was responsible for funding, operating, and directing the policy work of the organization and its staff.
+Prior to joining NAIS, Dr. Chubb was interim CEO of Education Sector, a nonprofit think tank.
+He was responsible for funding, operating, and directing the policy work of the organization and its staff.

-Through Edison Learning, Inc., he helped manage public schools in 20 states, serving 325,000 students.
-The company offers online education and supports low-performing schools.
-Chubb served as executive vice president and chief education officer, working directly with principals and teachers to improve the performance of schools and students.
+In 1992, he co-founded Edison Learning, Inc., a pioneering education management organization, where he worked for 18 years.
+At Edison, he helped manage public schools in 20 states, serving 325,000 students.
+Dr. Chubb served as executive vice president and chief education officer, working in schools with principals and teachers to improve performance.

-He was a senior fellow at The Brookings Institution from 1984 through 1992 and has served as a distinguished visiting fellow at the Hoover Institution, Stanford University since 1999, where he is also a member of the Koret Task Force on K-12 Education.
-Earlier in his career, Chubb was an assistant professor of political science at Stanford University, 1978-1986, and taught courses in the politics of education, national policy, and statistics at Johns Hopkins University and at Princeton University’s Woodrow Wilson School of Public Policy.
+From 1984 through 1992, he was a senior fellow at The Brookings Institution.
+He has served as a distinguished visiting fellow at the Hoover Institution, Stanford University, since 1999, where he is also a member of the Koret Task Force on K-12 Education.
+Earlier in his career, Dr. Chubb was an assistant professor of political science at Stanford University, 1978-84, and taught courses in the politics of education, national policy, and statistics at Johns Hopkins University and at Princeton University’s Woodrow Wilson School of Public Policy.

-Chubb received his B.A. degree in political science, summa cum laude, from Washington University in St. Louis and his Ph.D. in political science from the University of Minnesota.
+Chubb received his B.A. degree in political science, summa cum laude, from Washington University in St. Louis, and his Ph.D. in political science from the University of Minnesota.